harrywang/harrywang.github.io/_posts/2023-07-09-wordpress.md

 This past May 27th marks the [20th Anniversary of Wordpress](https://wp20.wordpress.net/).
 I have been using Wordpress for more than 15 years, e.g., I adopted Wordpress for [CSWIM](https://cswimworkshop.org/) in 2012 as a conference co-chair and Wordpress has been powering many websites I built.

-Recently, we needed to integrate a CMS with our main site at [Replicable.Art](https://replicable.art/) and chose to use a Headless Wordpress after looking into many other options, such as [Strapi](https://strapi.io/), [Sanity](https://www.sanity.io/), etc. The main reason to choose Wordpress is because I know Wordpress very well and we have a Wordpress hosting plan on [SiteGround](https://www.siteground.com/) for years.
+Recently, we needed to integrate a CMS with our main site at [Takin.AI](https://takin.ai/) and chose to use a Headless Wordpress after looking into many other options, such as [Strapi](https://strapi.io/), [Sanity](https://www.sanity.io/), etc. The main reason to choose Wordpress is because I know Wordpress very well and we have a Wordpress hosting plan on [SiteGround](https://www.siteground.com/) for years.

 ## Basic Setup

-We are quite happy with the integration shown at [Replicable.Art Learning Center](https://replicable.art/learn) and the key steps for this implementation is as follows:
+We are quite happy with the integration shown at [Takin.AI Learning Center](https://takin.ai/learn) and the key steps for this implementation is as follows:

 - Get a vanilla Wordpress working on SiteGround
 - Install [WP GraphQL](https://www.wpgraphql.com/) plugin to serve the contents via API